Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning

 \section{Introduction}

-Edge devices, such as smartphones and laptops, are becoming increasingly powerful and can now collaboratively build high-quality machine learning (ML) models using device-collected data~\cite{kairouz2019advances}.
-To protect data privacy, large companies like Google and Apple have adopted \emph{federated learning} (FL)~\cite{mcmahan2017communication} for tasks in computer vision (CV) and natural language processing (NLP) across client devices~\cite{granqvist2020improving, song2022flair, xu2023federated}.
+Edge devices, such as smartphones and laptops, are becoming increasingly powerful and can collaborate to build high-quality machine learning (ML) models using data collected on the devices~\cite{kairouz2019advances}.
+To protect data privacy, major companies like Google and Apple have adopted \emph{federated learning} (FL)~\cite{mcmahan2017communication} for tasks in computer vision (CV) and natural language processing (NLP) across client devices~\cite{granqvist2020improving, song2022flair, xu2023federated}.
 In FL, a server dynamically samples a small subset of clients from a large population in each training round.
 The sampled clients, aka \emph {participants}, compute individual local updates using their own data and upload only the updates to the server for global aggregation, without revealing the training data~\cite{bonawitz2019towards}.

-However, simply keeping client’s data undisclosed is not sufficient to preserve data privacy.
-Recent studies have demonstrated that sensitive data can be leaked through individual updates during FL training~\cite {geiping2020inverting, yin2021see, wang2022protect, zhao2023secure}, and it is also possible to infer a client's data from trained models~\cite {shokri2017membership, carlini2019secret, song2019auditing, nasr2019comprehensive} by exploiting their ability to memorize information~\cite{carlini2019secret, song2019auditing}.
-To minimize data leakage, current FL systems employ \emph{secure aggregation} techniques~\cite {bonawitz2017practical, bonawitz2019towards, bell2020secure} to ensure that adversaries only learn the aggregate updates, not individual ones.
-Additionally, these systems may use \emph{distributed differential privacy} (DP)~\cite{kairouz2021distributed, agarwal2021skellam, stevens2022efficient} to limit the extent of data leakage from the aggregate update (\cref {sec:background_defense}).
-Since the server may not always be trusted, these privacy-preserving approaches commonly assume that the \emph{majority} of the participants act honestly and can jointly detect and prevent server misbehavior.
+However, simply keeping client data undisclosed is insufficient to preserve data privacy.
+Recent studies have shown that sensitive data can be leaked through individual updates during FL training~\cite {geiping2020inverting, yin2021see, wang2022protect, zhao2023secure, yue2023gradient}, and it is also possible to infer a client's data from trained models~\cite {shokri2017membership, carlini2019secret, song2019auditing, nasr2019comprehensive} by exploiting their ability to memorize information~\cite{carlini2019secret, song2019auditing}.
+To minimize data leakage, current FL systems use \emph{secure aggregation} techniques~\cite {bonawitz2017practical, bonawitz2019towards, bell2020secure} to ensure that adversaries only learn the aggregated updates, not individual ones.
+Additionally, these systems may employ \emph{distributed differential privacy} (DP)~\cite{kairouz2021distributed, agarwal2021skellam, stevens2022efficient} to limit the extent of data leakage from the aggregated update (\cref {sec:background_defense}).
+Since the server may not always be trusted, these privacy-enhancing techniques commonly assume that the \emph{majority} of the participants act honestly and can jointly detect and prevent server misbehavior.